 Question 1: How can DOE best promote meaningful regulatory cost reduction while achieving its regulatory objectives, and how can it best identify those rules that might be modified, streamlined, or repealed?

-SoCalGas strongly supports the efforts of the Appliance Standards and Rulemaking Federal Advisory Committee (ASRAC) established by DOE to streamline the process of establishing and updating certain energy efficiency regulations by facilitating stakeholder engagement, data collection, and consensus-building.
-SoCalGas is currently a member of ASRAC.
+Assuming that DOE selects committee members fairly and thoughtfully, SoCalGas believes that the Appliance Standards and Rulemaking Federal Advisory Committee (ASRAC) can streamline the process of establishing and updating energy efficiency regulations.
+SoCalGas was recently appointed as a member of ASRAC.
+Some of SoCalGas’ goals are to ensure that energy efficiency regulations do not put excessive burdens on customers, and to ensure that regulations consider a balanced energy approach that does not exclude any one energy option.

-The ASRAC working group process reduces the overall time a rulemaking takes to finalize as compared to a typical “notice and comment” rulemaking.
-For example, the commercial package air conditioners final rule, which was negotiated through an ASRAC working group, was finalized in eight months from the establishment of the ASRAC working group to a DOE direct final rule.
-The process would have likely taken several years otherwise.
-This process implemented by DOE should continue to be used for other rulemakings that it can be applied to, as a way to shorten rulemaking timelines, thereby reducing overall regulatory costs for both stakeholders and DOE.

-The ASRAC has the opportunity to recommend changes that would bring consensus to and significantly streamline the process.
+ASRAC has the opportunity to recommend changes that would bring consensus to and significantly streamline the process.
 Multi-tiered standards have been discussed for some time and provide manufacturers with regulatory certainty over a longer period of time, enabling and encouraging them to invest and plan for multiple rounds of standards at once.
 Multi-tier (or multi-phase) standards consist of one analysis that leads to two standard updates at future dates.
-The first tier corresponds to DOE’s statutory requirement of establishing the level that is technically feasible, economically justified, and that results in the most energy savings.
-The second tier saves more energy, but is anticipated to become cost-effective (and go into effect) at future date later than the first tier.
-This second tier would necessarily require an additional – but simplified – evaluation as the trigger date approached, which would signal to all stakeholders that the process provides for accuracy and considers consumer needs.

-DOE accepted this multi-tier approach from the ASRAC working group for the commercial package air conditioners final rule, which updated standard levels with a compliance date of January 1, 2018 for the first tier and January 1, 2023 for the second tier (Energy Efficiency and Renewable Energy Office, Department of Energy 2016).
-This multi-tier approach was strongly supported by industry, efficiency advocates, consumer groups, and utilities.

 Question 2: What factors should DOE consider in selecting and prioritizing rules and reporting requirements for reform?

+SoCalGas and other utilities alike have an obligation to prioritize their territory’s consumer interests.
+In our experience, new DOE regulations are rarely welcome by consumers.
+This is in part due to a consumers’ general dislike to make technology investments with simple payback times exceeding 2-3 years.
+We understand that while perhaps desirable from an all-consumer-advocate standpoint, such short payback times cannot always be accomplished for all.
+However, we have also repeatedly found in DOE’s analyses, and pointed out in our docketed comments, that consumers can be negatively impacted by undesirable qualitative aspects of new rules.
+Those are often not sufficiently considered by DOE’s – primarily economic – assessments.
+Examples are loss or change of functionality in appliances (for instance cooktops), or increased first hour ratings of heat pump water heaters when compared to natural gas water heaters.
+We urge the DOE to assign a higher priority to consumer preference and comfort concerns in future rulemakings, and to prioritize revisiting those rulemakings where it is presently known that consumer are dissatisfied with certain non-economic aspects of the standards.

+DOE may consider deprioritizing efficiency regulations where above-code equipment has already proven to be successful in the marketplace for many applications and customers.
+In these situations, one can support the position that a standard is not needed, because the higher efficiencies are attractive enough to be adopted by consumers without government intervention.
+Where regional differences or other circumstances may result in lower than desired market penetration, state policymakers and programs could help close the gap.
+This approach is sensible towards customers that would otherwise be negatively impacted, because these customers now have a choice to opt out of higher efficiency equipment.

 DOE should prioritize promulgating efficiency regulations that account for different regional impacts.
 For example, in 2011, DOE finalized regional regulations for residential central air conditioners and heat pumps.
 Based on levels agreed to by a coalition of stakeholders, the standards set efficiency levels for three regions based on the number of heating degree days and climate zone, a significant improvement compared to the previous version of this regulation.
 DOE should seek such legislative changes for all products where typical uses, performance, savings opportunity and cost/benefit, and consumer impact vary with location.